tim-atapagra/auth-service/README.md

 `npm start`

-3. The following endpoints are exposed: signup, validate and login.
+3. Head to Postman or any api testing tool you use.
+The following endpoints are exposed: signup, validate and login.

-4. Sign up for an account with an example body like so:
+4. Sign up for an account with the `/signup` endpoint and example body like so:
 `
   {
     "username";: "test",